Free breakfast program spotlighted at Lowville school

-According to Lowville Academy Superintendent Rebecca Dunckel-King, of the 500 students district wide who are eligible only 150 to 175 take advantage of the reduced meal program.
+Of the 500 students district wide who are eligible, only 150 to 175 take advantage of the reduced meal program, according to Lowville Academy Superintendent Rebecca Dunckel-King.

-Food service director Steven Fuller said of the 500 students who qualify for the free meals only about 120 take advantage of the program.
+Food service director Steven Fuller said only about 120 take advantage of the breakfast program.

 “We want to get it out to the families that if they qualify for free lunch they qualify for free breakfast as well,” Mr. Fuller said.